bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math enthusiast from India.

+I am fortunate to be born in a time when it is much simpler to communicate and learn with the world.

 I am curious about The World, Life, and God.

 I am curious about how "Neurons create Experience of Reality".